 Please note: Rijksmuseum Amsterdam is reopening starting June 1, 2020, and due to Corona times, there are new rules of entry.
 Beforehand on the museum web site https://www.rijksmuseum.nl/en/tickets/articles buy your tickets for a specific day and specific time block and please add one free ticket for me as your guide (choose the last option I already have a ticket/Voucher).
-Please bring the resulting PDFs on your electronic device, as a photo of the PDF is not accepted.
-Inside, no photography is allowed.
+Please bring the resulting PDFs on your electronic device.

 - Dr Fritz Mannheimer as a Fine Art collector, 1400 items now in the Rijksmuseum.

 - Christian Mediaeval Art and later Christian art.
 How faith permeated all aspects of daily life.

 - Enjoy world-class Applied Art including top-class furniture, goldsmithing, crystal work, and Delft Blue

 VIP entry, tour with an excellent art historian guide

 NEW Plan B, virtual Visit.
 Because of the Corona shutdown, I now offer a digital museum visit, using Zoom combined with my image bank.
 Call me for a live virtual Zoom class visit appointment!
 Enjoy a private Powerpoint presentation with your own ‘Professore’.